Hand Tool Ergonomics - Job Design

 A fast pace of work is a strong risk factor for WMSDs.
 If the pace is too fast, the muscles involved do not have enough time to recover from the effort and to restore sufficient energy to continue the work.

 - If the pace of work is imposed externally -- assembly line speed, for example -- adjust it to the speed that is acceptable for the slowest worker.

 - Incentive systems that reward for the quality of work naturally determine the "right" pace of work.

 - Incentive systems that reward for the amount or quantity of work increase the risk for WMSDs and, in the long run, will compromise quality as well.

 The work break is a time period between tasks.
 Even short periods of time, literally seconds, that allow one to relax muscles involved in operating tools are important in preventing injuries.

 The rest break is the period after work stops.
 Besides allowing for refreshment, rest breaks can be used to stretch and relax.

-Training workers on the safe use of tools, and on the hazards involved in working with them, has always been extremely important.
-Today, more than ever, when new materials, new technologies and new equipment are replacing older ones faster then ever before, the importance of such training is magnified.
-The introduction of a new tool or equipment, as well as any change in way the job has been done previously should be preceded by refresher training that includes new information relevant to the changes being introduced.
-Even the best-designed tool, or the most ergonomically correct workstation, or the most up-to-date work organization will fail to prevent injuries if the worker is not properly trained.
+Training workers on the safe use of tools and the hazards involved in working with them has always been extremely important.
+The introduction of a new tool or equipment and any change in the way the job has been done previously should be preceded by refresher training that includes new information relevant to the changes being introduced.
+Even the best-designed tool, the most ergonomically correct workstation, or the most up-to-date work organization will fail to prevent injuries if the worker is not properly trained.